SaeedSobhi/Fourier-Transform-Holography-Simulation/README.md

 # Fourier-Transform-Holography-Simulation
-Fourier Transform Holography (FTH) Simulation, with the ability to change the factors with interactive sliders
+Fourier Transform Holography (FTH) Simulation, with the ability to change the factors with interactive sliders give the ability to change:
+          Pinhole position (one slider for x position and another for y position) Pinhole size
+          Detector's shape (square or circle)

 The output should look like this: